-1.1 This Annual Report outlines work undertaken by the Children's Services Board over 2023/24.
-The report also proposes changes to the agreed Aberdeen City Integrated Children's Services Strategic Plan to support Community Planning Partners to positively respond to changes in published data and national policy intent.
+1.1 This Annual Report outlines work undertaken by the Children's Services Board over 2023/24 and incorporates the Local Child Poverty Action Report (LCPAR) for 2023/24.
+The report outlines the changes being made to the agreed Aberdeen City Integrated Children's Services Strategic Plan to support Community Planning Partners to positively respond to changes in published data and changed national policy intent.